Xonshiz/comic-dl/ReadMe.md

 You can check the list of supported websites [**`HERE`**](https://github.com/Xonshiz/comic-dl/blob/master/Supported_Sites.md).

 ## Dependencies Installation
 This script can run on multiple Operating Systems.
-So, if you're using the `python` script instead of the `windows binary` of this script, then you'll need to get things ready first.
+You need `Node.js` in your system's path for this script to work.
+Download the `Node.Js` from [Node.js official website](https://nodejs.org/en/).
+Doesn't matter which operating system you're on, this is a must.
 Follow the instructions mentioned below, according to your OS.

 ### Linux/Debian :
 Since most (if not all) Linux/Debian OS come with python pre-installed, you don't have to install python manually.
 Make sure you're using python >= 2.7.x though.